Alabama is home to various species of hawks, each with unique characteristics.

 These types of hawks in Alabama are typically about 11 to 14 inches long and have a reddish-brown or gray color on their backs and wings.

 They have yellow legs and feet, and their tails have thin dark bands.
-They have a square-shaped head with a gray-brown crown, nape, face, and yellow eyes.
+Their head is square with a gray-brown crown, nape, face, and yellow eyes.

-Sharp-shinned Hawks are skilled hunters and will feed on small mammals, such as mice, chipmunks, and voles, as well as songbirds, lizards, and insects.
+Sharp-shinned Hawks are skilled hunters who feed on small mammals such as mice, chipmunks, and voles, as well as songbirds, lizards, and insects.

-They usually hunt from a perch or by flycatching from the air.
+They usually hunt from a perch or fly catch from the air.

 2. Short-tailed Hawk

-The Short-tailed Hawk is one of the types of hawks found in Alabama.
-It is a medium-sized raptor with a dark brown head and pale underparts.
-Its wings are broad and rounded, with a short tail and a white band at the end.
-Its call is a series of loud, raspy cries.
+Short-tailed hawks are a type of hawk found in Alabama.
+They are medium-sized raptors with a dark brown head and pale underparts.
+Their wings are broad and rounded, with a short tail and a white band at the end.
+Their call is a series of loud, raspy cries.

-This species prefers to hunt in open areas, such as grasslands, pastures, fields, and edges of forested areas.
+This species prefers to hunt in open areas, such as grasslands, pastures, fields, and the edges of forested areas.
 The Short-tailed Hawk feeds mainly on rodents, insects, and small birds.
-This species breeds from May to July, laying two to three eggs in a stick nest built near the tops of trees.
+It breeds from May to July, laying two to three eggs in a stick nest built near the tops of trees.

 3. Broad-winged Hawk

-The Broad-winged Hawk is one of the most common Hawk in Alabama.
-These types of hawks in Alabama are easily identified by their black-and-white tail, which they typically carry in a raised position while soaring in flight.
+The Broad-winged Hawk is one of the most common Hawks in Alabama.
+These hawks are easily identified by their black-and-white tail, which they typically carry in a raised position while soaring in flight.
 Their heads and upper parts are grayish brown, while their chests are white.

-The wings are broad and rounded, with a distinctive dark band across the leading edge.
+The broad and rounded wings have a distinctive dark band across the leading edge.
 During the breeding season, these hawks are often perched on the tops of trees or along fence lines in open habitats such as fields and pastures.
 They feed mainly on insects, small rodents, and small reptiles.

 4. Red-shouldered Hawk